Illimani and Huayna Potosi

 Meals

-On Huayna Potosi and Illimani you will need 9 days of mountain snacks.
-All of these items should weigh 4 - 5 lb.
-These items are to supplement our provided food and for snacks on your summit days.
+On the Bolivia Expedition you will need a total of 20-30 snacks for the three mountains we attempt.
+These items are to supplement our provided food and for snacks on our mountain days.

 Breakfast, lunch and dinner meals on the mountain are included as indicated in our Trip Itinerary.
 With the exception of hotel breakfasts, most restaurant meals are on your own.
 You are responsible for your own bottled water and drinks.